 For many chemical processes, profitable and useful APC strategies can be implemented in the DCS and PLC.
 Successful APC requires appropriate control software tools.
 Often good control tools and practical process control expertise are not readily available in many plants.
 This paper describes several practical techniques and tips for implementing effective, profitable APC strategies in the DCS or PLC.

-Consider three common examples commonly seen in chemical processes:
+Consider three typical examples of operating goals commonly seen in chemical processes:

 Numerous other situations like the three described above are frequently encountered in chemical plants.
 This paper describes a powerful and convenient method for identifying transfer functions and then implementing DCS-resident advanced control strategies for meeting the operating goals.